Kile/Killua/README.md

 3) Run `docker compose up --build -d` to build the images and start the containers

-If you want to run the built images:
+If you want to run the pre-built images from the registry:

-3) Run `docker compose up -d` to start the containers (it will pull the images from Docker Hub)
+3) Run `docker compose up -d` to start the containers (it will pull the images from the GitHub registry)

 You can access Grafana on port 3000.
 The configured dashboard should already be added.
 You can access it after logging in with username `admin` and password `admin` (unless you changed it in the env file).
 Prometheus can be accessed on port 8000.
 The API can be accessed on port 6060.